CAMMA-public/Endoscapes/README.md

 2) _Endoscapes-BBox201_: 1933 frames from 201 videos annotated with bounding boxes for 5 anatomical structures/regions (Gallbladder, Cystic Duct, Cystic Artery, Cystic Plate, Hepatocystic Triangle Dissection) and a tool class (6 classes total).
 The 1933 frames correspond to 1 frame every 30 seconds from the aformentioned region of interest of each video.
 As for Endoscapes-CVS201, the unlabeled frames can be used for semi-supervised/temporal methods.

 3) _Endoscapes-Seg50_: 493 frames from 50 videos annotated with instance and semantic segmentation masks for the 6 aforementioned classes.
-Endoscapes-Seg50 is a strict subset of Endoscapes-BBox201; we select ~25% of the 201 videos (50), sample 1 frame every 30s from the region of interest, and add segmentation annotations. **Please note that this is a partial release of the dataset used in [2,3,5]; these works use _Endoscapes-Seg201_, which contains segmentation masks for all 1933 frames that are a part of _Endoscapes-BBox201_.**
+Endoscapes-Seg50 is a strict subset of Endoscapes-BBox201; we select ~25% of the 201 videos (50 out of 201), sample 1 frame every 30s from the region of interest, and add segmentation annotations. **Please note that this is a partial release of the dataset used in [2,3,5]; these works use _Endoscapes-Seg201_ (private), which contains segmentation masks for all 1933 frames that are a part of _Endoscapes-BBox201_.**

 ## File Structure
 We describe the file structure below.
 All annotations are in COCO-format, with CVS labels encoded as image-level tags.
 Of note, the CVS labels represent the average of the 3 annotators for each criterion.
 Decimal values indicate cases where there was disagreement among annotators.